Rokiis1/roadmap/database/3_level/3_database.md

     batch_op.drop_column("author_id")
 ```

-This is the third common scenario, the migration is not adding or changing a constraint, but removing one.
-The reason for the failure is still the same.
-SQLite cannot apply that constraint operation directly, so Alembic must recreate the table using batch mode.
+In all of these scenarios, the underlying issue is the same.
+SQLite cannot apply these operations using direct table modification, so the migration must be rewritten using batch mode.